technicalexx/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Initially strugled with: - Positioning the images properly within the container - Displaying relevant properties for each game

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.